DhruvDoshi/blog-page/_posts/2019-09-09-What-is-Cryptocurrency-ATM?.md

 ---
 layout: post
-title: What is ATM's in Cryptocurrency and Blockchian?
+title: What are ATMs in Cryptocurrency and Blockchain?
-description: kiosks that allows a person to purchase Bitcoin and other cryptocurrencies by using cash or debit card.
+description: kiosks that allow a person to purchase Bitcoin and other cryptocurrencies by using cash or debit card.
 summary: The blog summarises the information regarding the Blockchain.
 tags: blockchain
 minute: 3